 Treating individuals with respect and honest in all situations

 Conducting ourselves in a highly ethical manner and serving as good stewards of our resources

-Our Lady of Mercy Community Outreach Services, established in 1989, is a non-profit, 501©3 organization sponsored by the Sisters of Charity of Our Lady of Mercy.
-A fifteen member Board of Directors governs the organization which employs twenty-four staff members.
-The organization has no major funding resources, and is almost entirely dependent on community support.
+Our Lady of Mercy Community Outreach Services, established in 1989, is a non-profit, 501(c)(3) organization sponsored by the Sisters of Charity of Our Lady of Mercy.
+A 20 member Board of Directors governs the organization which employs approximately 20 staff members.
+The organization relies primarily on community support to fund its operations.

-Located at 1684 Brownswood Road on Johns Island, Our Lady of Mercy currently extends a helping hand to over 11,000 residents yearly through educational programs, health services and by responding to basic human needs.
-In partnership with over 250 volunteers, the staff effectively delivers a variety of services, including emergency assistance, dental, prenatal and women's healthcare, lifeskills classes, English as a Second Language and GED instruction, after-school tutoring and a summer enrichment camp.
+Headquartered at 1684 Brownswood Road on Johns Island, Our Lady of Mercy currently extends a helping hand to the community through educational programs, health services, and by responding to basic human needs.
+In partnership with more than 250 volunteers annually, the staff effectively delivers a variety of services, including emergency assistance, dental, prenatal and women's healthcare, life skills classes, English as a Second Language and GED instruction, after-school tutoring and a summer enrichment camp for youth.
 Services are always provided without regard to race, religion, disability or any other extraneous consideration.